voyagermesh/voyager/docs/guides/ingress/monitoring/haproxy-stats.md

 ## Accessing HAProxy Stats

 To access the HAPRoxy stats webpage, you can use port forwarding feature in kubectl.
-This article shows you the relevant stepos using a minikube cluster.
+This article shows you the relevant steps using a minikube cluster.

 ### Before You Begin